dhqiao/light/README.md

 # light
 go light framework

-1. This is a demo for hyperledger fabric Client demo for using fabric-sdk-go supporting
+一.
+This is a demo for hyperledger fabric Client demo for using fabric-sdk-go supporting

 Function:
 1. Get